When Will We Know The Winner? Time Frames For 6 Key States

 Nevada (6 electoral votes)

-The Nevada Secretary of State's Elections Division says it will give its next update on results Thursday morning.
+The Nevada secretary of state's elections division says it will give its next update on results Thursday morning.
 As of now, the state has completed 67% of its tally, with Biden having a slight edge.

-"Counties have until November 12 to finish the count," Jennifer Russell, a spokeswoman for the Nevada Secretary of State's Office, tells NPR.
+"Counties have until Nov.
+12 to finish the count," Jennifer Russell, a spokeswoman for the Nevada secretary of state's office, tells NPR.

 As of early Wednesday morning, all in-person votes — both early and from Election Day — are now counted, along with all mail ballots through Nov.
 2, the elections division said.